akolliegbo/o2-zone/README.md

 ***

-THIS is what I wanna be doing in my PhD well maybe not like this this but yk.
 In the future I will look back at this model and chuckle at its juvinile nature, so for now I look forward to all the research in my years to come!

 Now on to the cool stuff...